AlekhyaRaidu/Nutrition-Cafe/README.md

 # Nutrition-Cafe
-A java e-commerce project built to order food online by generating calorie chart based on the ingredients customers choose.
+A java e-commerce project built for ordering food online and generates nutrition chart based on the customer's ingredient preferences